seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Arcite**
 / Fie, sir!
 You play the child extremely.
 I will love her,
-I must, I ought to do so, and I dare--
+I must, I ought to do so, and I dare -
 And all this justly. /

 **Palamon**